 In 2015, we considered placing a washer/dryer on the galley counter but we would have lost counter and storage space.

 Then, for a long time, my husband, Rick wanted to mount a washer/dryer behind the helm seat.
 This design idea meant carving into a seat, building a box, dropping in the machine, and using gel coat to finish the box.
-But, I never really liked the idea of pimping our ride with a washing machine.
-Also, I felt the box would make it difficult to access the winch we use for our traveler.

 A few months ago, we met with a contractor in Georgia and committed to renovating an aft head (bathroom).
 The plan was to cut a hole in our galley and sacrifice an aft head (rear bathroom) in the process.
-As it turned out our contractor had other projects lined up this summer, we were in Canada, and our laundry reno didn’t happen.
+As it t: urned out our contractor had other projects lined up this summer, we were in Canada, and our laundry reno didn’t happen.

 Below the saloon floor is a shallow, chart storage cupboard.
 We thought that we could easily part ways with the charts cupboard to drop our washing machine into the floor.